Astreak/Codeforces-Parser/README.md

 # Codeforces-Parser
-## Basic parser for parsing inputs and outputs of sample test-cases during contests
+## Basic parser for inputs and outputs of sample test-cases during contests

 ## Steps to follow:
   - #### pip3(or pip) install -r requirement.txt